-- Human wildlife conflicts will be reduced as wildlife will be confined in areas where it is tolerated. - Wildlife threat to human life will be reduced as dangerous animals such as buffaloes, rhinos and lions will not be roaming in high density residential areas endangering human life. - Park wildlife will interact with the Naretunoi Conservancy's wildlife enhancing genetic diversity. - The conservancy and buffer zone will provide additional space for wildlife. - The buffer zone will minimise impacts of human activities on the park.
+- Human-wildlife conflicts will be reduced as wildlife will be confined in areas where it is tolerated. - Wildlife threat to human life will be reduced as dangerous animals such as buffaloes, rhinos and lions will not be roaming in high density residential areas endangering human life. - Park wildlife will interact with the wildlife resident in the dispersal area enhancing genetic diversity. - The buffer zone/dispersal area will provide additional space for wildlife. - The buffer zone will minimise impacts of human activities on the park.